hanzhichao/hanzhichao/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on BlockChain
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Rust
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on TDL
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Solidity
-- 💬 Ask me about ...
+- 💬 Ask me about Python Autotest & Development
-- 📫 How to reach me: ...
+- 📫 How to reach me: Wechat: superz-han
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...